Main menu

 Common occupational allergens in healthcare workers include nickel, perfume/fragrance, rubber antioxidants, antiseptics, antibacterial soap, and preservatives.

-Latex allergy results in immediate redness and swelling of the hands when donning gloves and is diagnosed by prick tests and specific IgE tests.
+Latex allergy typically results in immediate redness and swelling of the hands when donning gloves.
+Diagnosis may be confirmed by prick tests and specific IgE tests.

 Treatment of hand eczema includes: